 - Renovation, Relocation, or Demolition – as the words suggest, the landlord would want to do some things to the property in the future.
 In older properties, these factors become very important in the shaping of the properties future.
 You need to know the status of these issues before you negotiate anything with the tenant.

 - Makegood provisions – at the end of the lease the landlord should obligate the tenant to undertake certain works to return the premises to a level of presentation that assists in its re-leasing.
 The only way you can do this is through a clear and comprehensive set of make-good provisions in the lease.

 - Draft lease document –as discussions become serious between the landlord and the tenant, the draft lease document will need to be supplied to the tenant so that any matters of contention or debate can be eliminated.
 This process will usually involve solicitors acting for both parties.
 The process can slow negotiations substantially and therefore should not be left unchecked.
 Many transactions have fallen through because of the debate or disagreement between solicitors.

 So these are the major points of discussion and negotiation in most of the lease situations.
-If you can breach through these it is likely that you will have a successful lease occupation agreement or something close to it.
+If you can break through these it is likely that you will have a successful lease occupation agreement or something close to it.